What are Contractor Bonds?

 Bond submission – assuming there are no hangups, the appropriate bonds will be delivered to you.
 When you receive them, you’ll have to sign each bond, make a copy for your personal records, and then return the original to the appropriate government agency.
 In some cases, additional paperwork must be sent in as well, but this will be clearly identified in the bonding process for you.

-Receive your license – when the government agency receives your signed copy of the bond, it will then forward to you a contractor license to operate legally within that state or local area.
+Receive your license – when the government agency receives your signed copy of the bond, it will then forward to you a required contractor license to operate legally within that state or local area.

 Get bonded today